jebb2108/jebb2108/README.md

-- 👋 Hello, my name's Gabriel Bouchard, 23 years old.
+- Hello, my name's Gabriel Bouchard, 23 years old 👋

 - I`m glad you visited my GitHub page, so let me introduce muself in a few words.
 - I have some hobbies such as learning foreign languages, doing outdoor activities, playing chess
 - and just having fun in my leisure.
 Shall you be interested in me as an employee, I regularry upload the repos below: